 General

-LynTec RPC panels incorporate required over-current circuit protection and remote on and off circuit control, utilizing motorized circuit breakers, in a single enclosure.
+LynTec RPCR panels provide remote on and off circuit control, utilizing remote controlled electro-mechanical air gap relays, in a single enclosure.

 The wall mount panel shall be the RPCR Unit as manufactured by LynTec, or equal.
 RPCR panels shall be ETL Listed, and shall be so labeled when delivered.